-Also, as more fully discussed in Note 7, the Company had zero coupon convertible notes outstanding in 2002, 2003 and 2004 and floating rate convertible securities outstanding in 2003 and 2004.
-These notes, which comprise the Company's contingently convertible securities, are convertible into shares of the Company's common stock upon certain conditions.
-During the fourth quarter of 2004, the Company adopted EITF 04-08.
-Under EITF 04-08, the aggregate number of shares of common stock that could be issued in the future to settle these securities are deemed outstanding for the purposes of the calculation of earnings per share.
-This approach, the if-converted method, requires that such shares be deemed outstanding regardless of whether the issuance of those shares could actually be triggered.
-For this if-converted calculation, the interest expense (net of taxes) attributable to these securities is added back to Net Income, reflecting the assumption that the securities have been converted.
+As more fully discussed in Note 7, the Company has zero coupon convertible notes and floating rate convertible securities which are convertible into shares of the Company's common stock upon certain conditions.
+The aggregate number of shares of common stock that could be issued in the future to settle these securities are deemed outstanding for the purposes of the calculation of diluted earnings per share.
+This approach, referred to as the if-converted method, requires that such shares be deemed outstanding regardless of whether the notes are then contractually convertible into the Company's common stock.
+For this if-converted calculation, the interest expense (net of tax) attributable to these securities is added back to Net Income, reflecting the assumption that the securities have been converted.

-For the years ended December 31, 2002, 2003 and 2004, the Company repurchased a total of 872,700, 1,116,750 and 3,486,512 shares, respectively, of common stock under various stock repurchase programs.
+For the years ended December 31, 2003, 2004 and 2005, the Company repurchased approximately 1.2, 3.5 and 1.2 million shares of common stock, respectively, under various stock repurchase programs.